grinnell-cs/csc151-dh/_eboards/eboard34-3.md

 > Option 2: Call is `(reverse (helper null values))`.

 > Option 3: Call is `(helper null (reverse values))`.

+> Note: We could also use `append` in the recursive case.
+But we should not, because `append` is an expensive operation.
+  We'll return to that next class.

 Tail recursion seems cool.
 Why would we ever use direct recursion?